Photos clockwise from top left: Grosser Speikkogel (Austria #1);

 THE NEXT HARDEST BIKE CLIMB IN AUSTRIA

 Don’t blink or you’ll miss this one!
 At km 2.9/mile 1.8 there’s a right turn onto a one lane access road to Oscheniksee Reservoir that is 9.33 km (at 12.6% average grade!) up the hill and through multiple sets of wonderful hairpins.
+Nearly all of this climb is on a road that is not open to vehicle traffic.
+This is an amazing and very fun bike ride.

 HIGHEST BIKE CLIMB IN AUSTRIA

 This is an amazing climb that has many features to it -- Rettenbachferner is not just another pretty face!
 First, this is a Top 50 World Climb and simply a brute!
-At just over eight miles it averages a 10.7% grade and has a mile 2.5 mile stretch averaging just over 12%!
+At just over eight miles it averages a 10.7% grade and has a 2.5 mile stretch averaging just over 12%!
 So, it really tests us from start to finish and is well worth the trip to Solden just for the challenge of the climb itself.

 This is the highest paved road in Europe that is open to motor vehicles.
 Pico Veleta is a higher road, but it is not open to motor vehicles all the way to the top.